-- 40. Financial liabilities, financial assets represented by loans and receivable and long-term debtors and creditors are carried in the Balance Sheet at amortised cost.
-Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments. - 41.
-Fair value is defined as the amount for which an asset could be exchanged or a liability settled, assuming that the transaction was negotiated between parties knowledgeable about the market in which they are dealing and willing to buy/sell at an appropriate price, with no other motive in their negotiations other than to secure a fair price. - 42.
-The Fair Value of the loans at 31 March 2017 was £16.160m (£16.430m at 31 March 2016) as estimated by PWLB by reference to the "premature repayment" set of rates in force on 31 March 2017 (31 March 2016) Level 2.
-For all other Financial Assets and Liabilities the Fair Value is equal to the Carrying Value. - 43.
+- 39. Financial liabilities, financial assets represented by loans and receivable and long-term debtors and creditors are carried in the Balance Sheet at amortised cost.
+Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments. - 40.
+Fair value is defined as the amount for which an asset could be exchanged or a liability settled, assuming that the transaction was negotiated between parties knowledgeable about the market in which they are dealing and willing to buy/sell at an appropriate price, with no other motive in their negotiations other than to secure a fair price. - 41.
+The Fair Value of the loans at 31 March 2018 was £13.998m (£15.845m at 31 March 2017), the fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments using the following assumptions: - Estimated ranges of interest rates at 31 March 2018 of 3.28% to 5.00% for loans from the PWLB - No early repayment or impairment is recognised - The fair value of trade and other receivables is taken to be the invoiced or billed amount. - 42.
 The fair value of the liabilities is higher than the carrying amount because the Authority's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the prevailing rates at the balance sheet date (new loan rates).